-The scientific activities carried on in the Molecular Biophysics Laboratory concern the structural characterization of different molecular systems of biological interest mainly by means of x-rays and neutron Small-Angle Scattering and Diffraction techniques.
+The scientific activities carried on in the Molecular Biophysics Laboratory concern the characterization of the nanometric structures formed by the main biological molecules in aqueous solutions.

 Main research lines

 The main research lines of the Molecular Biophysics Laboratory include: